Sign in

 Question

-Andrew Lee inquired about the significant increase in lease costs in Spain, asking for the key drivers and future outlook.
-He also questioned the negative fixed broadband net additions at VMO2 in the U.K., seeking reassurance on recovery prospects and any potential risk to the VMO2 dividend.
+Andrew Lee from Goldman Sachs inquired about the significant increase in lease costs in Spain during the quarter and their expected future trend.
+He also asked about the persistent negative fixed broadband net additions at VMO2 in the U.K. and whether this trend poses a risk to the joint venture's dividend.

 Answer